 Week 1: Fundamentals of road safety

-Handles the fundamentals of road safety, such as the multiple facets that influence safety, measures to increase it, the history of road safety initiatives, how to evaluate them and the relation of vehicle automation to road safety.
+Handles the fundamentals of road safety, such as the multiple facets that influence safety, the ways to express road safety and measure it, the history of road safety initiatives, how to evaluate them and the relation of vehicle automation to road safety.

 Week 2: Human behavior and road safety

-You will learn how to identify the basics of human behavior in relation to road safety, as well as how to analyze how attention influences it.
-You will dive deep into the complexity of the general driving task, identify human behavior in and with automated vehicles, and determine how human behavior needs to be adapted to such vehicles.
+You will learn how to identify the basics of human behavior in relation to road safety.
+You will dive deep into the complexity of the general driving task; learn about some of the main risk factors as distraction and inattention, identify human behavior in and with automated vehicles, and determine how human behavior needs to be adapted to such vehicles.